Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Conclusions

-In the Majorana limit, where the symmetric metric contribution and the vectorial torsion both vanish, the geometry becomes purely axial--torsional.
-The interaction is thus shifted from a force--like dynamical effect to a topological and spin--dynamical coupling.
+In the Majorana limit, the microscopic vector current vanishes and the direct Clifford source is purely axial.
+In the absence of macroscopic axial coherence, the geometry is therefore purely axial--torsional and no effective symmetric metric response is generated.
+The interaction is thus shifted from a universal force-like dynamical effect to a topological and spin-dynamical coupling.
+If coherent axial ordering is present, however, the Majorana regime may become metrically active at the collective level through an effective trace-vector response.

-Possible extensions include the investigation of non--linear regimes, topological torsional configurations, and the conditions under which additional dynamical mechanisms may generate long--range metric structure.
-In particular, the analysis of collective behavior may help to clarify how microscopic torsional excitations can give rise to macroscopic gravitational effects, potentially bridging the gap between chiral neutrino dynamics and the large--scale evolution of the universe~\cite{VaraniTJMA2025}.
+Possible extensions include the investigation of non--linear regimes, topological torsional configurations, and the conditions under which collective dynamical mechanisms may generate macroscopic metric structures.
+In particular, the analysis of coherent spinorial behavior may help to clarify how microscopic torsional excitations can give rise to macroscopic gravitational effects, potentially bridging the gap between chiral neutrino dynamics and the large-scale evolution of the universe~\cite{varani2025ricci}.

+The model therefore has a two-level structure.
+At the microscopic level, the Clifford anticommutator sources the axial torsional three-form